-From sea to table, strict levels of quality control and safe handling practices ensure that we honor the fish, its life, and its role in our food system.
+Strict levels of quality control and safe handling practices, along the entire supply chain, to ensure that we honor the fish, its life, and its role in our food system.
 This also means minimizing waste by using the whole animal as much as possible, and educating consumers about how to make use of and care for the whole fish.

 Community and Ecosystem Based Fisheries Management

 Fisheries management is key for maintaining sustainable fish stocks and livelihoods.
 Management should be bottom-up, ecosystem-based, and foster collaboration between fishermen, scientists, policy makers, and the broader public.
 Management should combat illegal fishing, consolidation, and privatization.
 Management should also address non-fishing impacts that threaten the health of our fisheries, such as climate change, ocean acidification, and pollution.